ckeditor/ckeditor5/docs/installation/advanced/predefined-builds.md

 #### CDN

-Predefined CKEditor 5 builds can be loaded inside pages directly from [CKEditor CDN](https://cdn.ckeditor.com/#ckeditor5), which is optimized for worldwide super-fast content delivery.
+Predefined CKEditor 5 builds {@link installation/getting-started/quick-start can be loaded inside pages} directly from [CKEditor CDN](https://cdn.ckeditor.com/#ckeditor5), which is optimized for worldwide super-fast content delivery.
 When using CDN no download is actually needed.

 #### npm